Nic Potter

-Nic Potter (18 October 1951 – 16 January 2013) was a British bassist, composer and painter, best known for his work with the group Van der Graaf Generator in the 1970s.
+Nic Potter (18 October 1951 – 16 January 2013) was an English bassist, composer and painter, best known for his work with the group Van der Graaf Generator in the 1970s.

 Biography

 Nic Potter was born in Wiltshire and left school at 15, originally to train in carpentry.
-His older sister Sally, is a well-known film director.
+His older sister Sally is a well-known film director.
 At the age of 16, he joined a late line-up of The Misunderstood, at the same time as drummer Guy Evans, who had joined from Van der Graaf Generator, then on a brief hiatus.
 When Van der Graaf decided to reform after the release The Aerosol Grey Machine, and earlier bassist Keith Ellis deciding to join Juicy Lucy instead, Evans recommended that Potter join as a replacement.

 Potter first appeared on the album The Least We Can Do Is Wave to Each Other, also playing some electric guitar on a few tracks in addition to his usual bass.
 Halfway during the recording of the following album H to He, Who Am the Only One (1970), he left the group after recording three tracks ("Killer", "The Emperor in his War Room" and "Lost").
 The remainder of the album's bass tracks were completed by organist Hugh Banton, who took over the bass lines on bass pedals in concert.

-Potter remained in touch with the band, and in 1971, he played bass-guitar on Peter Hammill's first solo-album, Fool's Mate, on Colin Scot's album Colin Scot and with the band Magna Carta.
+Potter remained in touch with the band, and in 1971, he played bass guitar on Peter Hammill's first solo album, Fool's Mate, on Colin Scot's album Colin Scot and with the band Magna Carta.
 At an early 1971 Van der Graaf Generator concert at the Lyceum Ballroom, Banton's bass pedals failed during the opening number; since Potter happened to be in the audience, the band persuaded him to come on stage and play bass for the entire set.
-In the 1970s he also played with Jeff Beck, Chuck Berry, Rare Bird and Steve Swindells.
+In the 1970s he also played with Jeff Beck, Chuck Berry, Rare Bird, and Steve Swindells.
 In 1973 he collaborated on The Long Hello project.
 His playing can also be heard on Peter Hammill's album Over (1977).